Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 1. Open the JSON file from QuickNII or VisuAlign that corresponds to the image series and the delineations that you would like to assess.

 2. Adjust the atlas hierarchy, the grid spacing and the grid aesthetics: see the navigation section for information.

-Use the opacity slider to adjust the appearance of the atlas overlay in the viewer window: switch the delineations "off" for the assessment.
+3. Use the opacity slider to adjust the appearance of the atlas overlay in the viewer window: switch the delineations "off" for the assessment.

-3. Start on the first section of the series by clicking the \|<< arrow in the upper-right corner.
+4. Start on the first section of the series by clicking the \|<< arrow in the upper-right corner.
 Proceed to each subsequent section by clicking >

-4. In the section viewer, mark up points that overlap the section.
+5. In the section viewer, mark up points that overlap the section.
 Points that fall outside of the experimental section should be left blank.

 .. image:: vertopal_cbedec83746b4aa08b3d6abec4c06604/media/image16.PNG

-For assessment of the registration, use the **+**, **-** and **?** markers only (the **x** marker is used for the assessment of the section images only).
+For assessment of the registration, use the **+**, **-** and **?** markers only.
 Whether a grid point is located in the assigned region, is not located in the assigned region, or whether this is uncertain is verified by the researcher based on visible landmarks within the section.
-Only mark up (+) or (-) if the region boundaries are distinct enough to make this call.
-It is fastest to work with the keyboard shortcuts: by holding down the shortcut and scrolling over points in turn you activate “paint” functionality.

-See the **Best Practise** section below for guidance.
+Read the **Best Practise** section before starting the assessment.

 +------------+--------------+-------------------+-------------------+
 | **Marker** | **Mouse**    | **Keyboard**      | **Usage**         |